Yeeons/Parachute/README.md

 #### Work in Progress
 - [x] Build a Indesign Script that creates all the base paragraph and character styles
+- [ ] Build a UI in Indesign which gives users the ability to choose what they add and what font.
+This will live along side the original script.
 - [ ] Build a Indesign Script that exports all the base paragraph styles to an CSS file

 #### Things to do